USCIS I-130 Processing Time

 Form I-130, Petition for Alien Relative, is the first step in sponsoring a family member for a Green Card.
 Processing times vary depending on the category type.

-Our data indicates that Immediate Relatives (IR) of U.S. citizens (spouses, parents, and children under 18) going through consular processing are currently taking about 14 months.
+Our data indicates that Immediate Relatives (IR) of U.S. citizens (spouses, parents, and children under 18) going through consular processing are currently taking around 15 months.
+USCIS processing activity has been stalled since mid-March 2026 and end-to-end wait times have grown accordingly.
 Petitions filed from within the U.S. together with an Adjustment of Status (Form I-485) are typically processed faster.
 Other family-based categories are subject to annual visa quotas, which often result in significantly longer processing times.

 To help applicants stay informed, Track My Visa provides free case tracking and backlog insights for I-130 petitions.
 By joining our platform, you can follow your case progress, explore real processing patterns, and better understand where your petition stands - all at no cost.
 Basic tracking and insights are free, forever, as part of our commitment to supporting I-130 applicants.